dave-kennedy/Knockoff/README.md

         Programming (Night): <input class="bind" data-mapping="skills.programming.night" type="text">
     </p>

-Of course, you can use constructors in your view model as well:
+Of course, you can use constructors in your view model as well.

-    function Weapon(type, damage) {
-        this.type = type;
-        this.damage = damage;
-    }

-    function Barbarian(name, strength, weapon) {
-        this.name = name;
-        this.strength = strength;
-        this.weapon = weapon;
-    }

-    var model = new Barbarian('Dave', 20, new Weapon('Axe', 10));

-    KO.bind(model);

-This works just like you would expect.

-The thing that sucks about Knockoff is there is no way to define a property of your view model that is computed from another property.
+As of right now there is no way to define a property of your view model that is computed from another property.
 I might fix that at some point, or you can if you want to.